jdavidrt/spopa-25-frontend/README.md

    - An API Gateway is implemented as a single entry point for client requests.
    - The gateway manages authentication, routing, and orchestration of requests to the corresponding microservices.

-3. **Event-Driven Communication**:
-   - A Service Bus (RabbitMQ) is used to implement asynchronous communication between microservices.
-   - This approach improves system scalability and resilience.

 4. **Polyglot Persistence**:
-   - PostgreSQL (relational database) is used for structured data requiring ACID transactions.
+   - MySQL (relational database) is used for structured data requiring ACID transactions.
    - MongoDB (NoSQL database) is used for semi-structured data such as internship offers.

 #### Description of Architectural Elements and Relations